Uvidest/shopify_snippets/Image_with_point(v)/README.md

 *** Project - Equipt
-- Section for images links in dots
+- A section for an image where you can add dots inside the image and after hovering over the dots a description appearsg